Phoney (1973)

 People call each other up just to fight, such a scene in which Brigid Berlin fights on the phone with her mother about her weight and gorges herself with cream pies in bed.

-The film's central subject matter, exploring the identity and experiences of Black Jewish communities, inherently aligns with progressive values of diversity, inclusion, and challenging traditional narratives, thus positioning it as left-leaning.
+The film's central subject matter, focusing on the identity and experiences of a minority racial and religious group, inherently aligns with progressive values of diversity, inclusion, and social justice, positioning it as left-leaning.

 The film, a documentary, explores the African Hebrew Israelites of Jerusalem, who identify as Jewish.
 It portrays their unique practices, communal life, and spiritual journey with respect and an affirming lens, highlighting their identity and resilience.